 Using Paytm, you can initiate an NEFT transfer and track it with the UTR (Unique Transaction Reference) number.

-3. Find the UTR number.
-This acts as TXID and can be used for tracking/reporting any payout issues.
+- Find the UTR number.
+It serves as a transaction reference similar to a TXID and can be used for tracking and reporting.

 UTR number is especially useful when verifying inter-bank transfers or solving issues with your bank.